 Memory requirements depend on the stage in the pipeline.
-Building geometric reconstruction requires about 100 MB and can be reduced to less than 1 MB per building after processing.
-Per building graph cut processing requires less than 200 MB and the atlas creation requires less than 850 MB (the requirement is higher since the images are loaded at maximum resolution).
+Building geometric reconstruction requires about 100MB and can be reduced to less than 1MB per building after processing.
+Per building graph cut processing requires less than 200MB and the atlas creation requires less than 850MB (the requirement is higher since the images are loaded at maximum resolution).

-7.1.
-Building reconstruction
+7.1 Building Reconstruction

-We show in Figs. 7-10 several examples and comparisons for individual building modeling.
-Fig. 7 contains intermediate results from the volumetric reconstruction process of an example building.
-Fig. 7a has a close-up of the OSM street map used as input.
+We show in Figures 7-10 several examples and comparisons for individual building modeling.
+Figure 7 contains intermediate results from the volumetric reconstruction process of an example building.
+Figure 7a has a close-up of the OSM street map used as input.
 Using an image processing algorithm, we find the building outline and choose a default medium high-rise height in this zone.
-In Fig. 7b, we show the initial volumetric approximation subdivided into voxels.
-Fig. 7c shows the calculated per-voxel variance - it is computed for all voxels but only the exterior voxels are visible.
-Nevertheless, the photo-consistency of the upper roof structure is evident.
-Fig. 7d shows the voxels with minimum variance per voxel column, which begins to reveal the building structure.
-In Fig. 7e, we also draw all the voxels beneath each selected minimum variance voxel.
-Finally, Fig. 7f shows the proxy model after clustering and filtering.
+In Figure 7b, we show the initial volumetric approximation subdivided into voxels.
+Figure 7c shows the calculated per-voxel variance - it is computed for all voxels but only the exterior voxels are visible.
+Nevertheless, the photoconsistency of the upper roof structure is evident.
+Figure 7d shows the voxels with minimum variance per voxel column, which begins to reveal the building structure.
+In Figure 7e, we also draw all the voxels beneath each selected minimum variance voxel.
+Finally, Figure 7f shows the proxy model after clustering and filtering.
 This same process is repeated for all buildings.

-Fig. 13.
-Reconstructed building height vs. ground truth.
+Figure 13.
+Reconstructed Building Height vs. Ground Truth.
 For 15 buildings, red bars represent the difference between the initial model height and ground truth.
-The blue bars indicate the difference between our refined model and ground truth.
-(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)
+The blue bars indicate the difference between our refined model and around truth.

-In Figs. 8a-d and 9a-c, we show the initial volumetric approximation, the computed proxy model, and the textured result after surface graph cut processing.
+In Figures 8a-d and 9a-c, we show the initial volumetric approximation, the computed proxy model, and the textured result after surface graph cut processing.
 Our approach is able to produce reasonable proxies for this variety of building shapes.
-For comparison, we show in Fig. 8e the ground truth (obtained by manual modeling) and in Fig. 8f-h the accuracy of several reconstructions is compared to ground truth using Hausdorff distance: we show the reconstruction error of our proxy (Fig. 8f) and two versions of space carving (Fig. 8g-h).
+For comparison, we show in Figure 8e the ground truth (obtained by manual modeling) and in Figures 8f-h the accuracy of several reconstructions is compared to ground truth using Hausdorff distance: we show the reconstruction error of our proxy (8f) and two versions of space carving (8g-h).
 As one can observe, the reconstruction error for our proxy is small.
-To create the first version of space carving, we use Graph Cut Segmentation [31] (as explained Fig. 12) to automatically segment the foreground (i.e., the building in view) from the background (i.e., everything else).
-For the second version, we manually perform the segmentation using a painting tool - a task that it is impractical for large-scale urban reconstruction (e.g., it took between 1 h and 2 h to create the 25-50 masks of each building).
-Nevertheless, despite perfect segmentation we found that in general the obtained building reconstruction was inferior to ours.
-This is due primarily to the relatively sparse image sampling of each building and to the camera viewpoints being "above" the city (e.g., a distant camera would theoretically see the building more from the side but the view is most likely be occluded by another building).
+To create the first version of space carving, we use Graph Cut Segmentation [31] (as explained Figure 12) to automatically segment the foreground (i.e., the building in view) from the background (i.e., everything else).
+For the second version, we manually perform